-Today I’m going to show you how to make one of my favorite nut butters at home – Salted Maple Pecan Butter!
+Today I'm going to show you how to make one of my favorite nut butters at home - Salted Maple Pecan Butter!
+This pecan butter is made from all-natural ingredients and packed full of whole-food nutrition.

 Nut butters are some of my very favorite condiments and make their way into quite a few dishes in my kitchen.
 Whether it be a simple slice of toast, a filling baked oatmeal, a smoothie, muffin/bread, sauce/dressing, or a cookie, I always seem to find many ways to use up whatever type of nut butter I have on hand!
 While I've always been a big fan of good ol' peanut butter, I definitely like to switch things up and use a different nut butter from time to time, and lately I've really been enjoying pecan butter!